jonnonz1/nz-statute-book/acts/public/2026/racing-industry-closure-of-greyhound-racing-industry-amendment-act-2026.md

 This Act is the Racing Industry (Closure of Greyhound Racing Industry) Amendment Act 2026.

 ### 2 Commencement
-(1) This Act comes into force on the day after Royal assent.
+(1) This Act comes into force on 10 April 2026.
 (2) However,—
   (a) Part 2 comes into force on 1 August 2026:
   (b) Part 3 comes into force on a date or dates set by Order in Council.